SDWhiteHatExpert/SDCHATBOT_MAIN/README.md

 Provide comprehensive documentation, including installation instructions, usage guidelines, and troubleshooting steps.
 These requirements should serve as a foundation for developing, maintaining, and enhancing your server-based chatbot.
 Depending on your specific use case and goals, you may need to further refine and expand upon these requirements.

-ENJOY THE PROJECT AND DONT ("FORGET TO FOLOW")
+ENJOY THE PROJECT AND DONT ("FORGET TO FOLLOW")